CardamomCosmos/.github/profile/README.md

 ## Hi there 👋
+# CardamomCosmos&trade;
-# Cardamom for Azure Cosmos
+# Cardamom for Azure Cosmos&trade;
 Exciting work going on behind the scenes here!
-Check back occasionally, more will be revealed.
+Check back in the coming months as more details will be released.

+All work included within this Organization is Copyright &copy; Brian Scott Boyd, 2019-2023.